-Volunteers for the multiple mini interview (MMI) should be physicians (practicing or retired), clinicians, nurses, scientists or others with a connection to the health care field.
-This cycle, all MMIs will be virtual so that volunteers can participate from throughout the U.S.
+- MMI Raters can be physicians (practicing or retired), clinicians, nurses, scientists, or others with a connection to the health care field.

-- Volunteers need to be present for the entire session
+- Each session is 3.5 to 4 hours long – volunteers must be present for the entire session.

-- The scoring is completed during the session and there is minimal preparation required ahead of time
+- Scoring is completed during the session and there is minimal preparation required.